srijken/web-www-v2/content/_index.en.md

   Alt text for t2 image: Illustration of a cloud with an exclamation mark Alt text for t3 image: "Illustration of a person with a laptop "
   title: What we do
-  t1_image: images/global/scout.png
+  t1_image: /images/divd-illustration-library_scout-what-we-do.svg
-  t2_image: images/global/assessing.png
+  t2_image: /images/divd-illustration-library_scope-what-we-do.svg
-  t3_image: images/global/scout.png
+  t3_image: /images/divd-illustration-library_report-what-we-do.svg
   description: "DIVD aims to make the digital world safer by reporting
     vulnerabilities we find in digital systems to the people who can fix them.
     We have a global reach, but do it Dutch style: open, honest, collaborative and for free. "
-  t1: Develop a scan methodology and scan the internet
+  t1: Scan the internet for vulnerabilities
   t2: Reporting the vulnerability to the right people
   t3: 0 Day disclosure
 helpushelpyou: